kkrypt0nn/project-serpens/SECURITY.md

 ## Supported Versions

-Security fixes will **always** be accepted and taken in consideration if running on the **latest** version of Project Absence that isn't marked as pre-release.
+Security fixes will **always** be accepted and taken in consideration if running on the **latest** version of Project Serpens that isn't marked as pre-release.
 See the releases page to know which version is the latest.

 | Version  | Supported | End of support |
 |----------|-----------|----------------|